 Given that $\angle AOB = \theta$, draw a circle with centre O and radius r.
 Suppose this circle intersects OA at X and the line extending BO past O at Y. Slide the ruler around until its edge runs through X, one mark is on the line extending OY past Y, and the other mark lies on the circle.
 Let D be the point on the line where the first mark is and E be the point on the circle where the second mark is.
 Then $\angle EDY = \theta/3$.
-[10]
+[6]

-2. Describe some of the tools besides a compass and an unmarked straightedge that Greek and Hellenistic geometers experimented with.
-What constructions did these make possible that cannot be accomplished with a compass and straightedge alone?
-[10]
+- 2. Some angles can be trisected using a compass and an unmarked straightedge.
+Give an example of such an angle and the corresponding construction.
+[6] - 3.
+Describe some of the tools besides a compass and an unmarked straightedge that Greek and Hellenistic geometers used to make possible trisections that cannot be accomplished with a compass and straightedge alone.
+[8]